 Game is one of the best places to find UK PS5 stock because it offers big PS5 bundles – consoles bundled with games, accessories and even t-shirts – to deter scalpers.
 The pricier the bundle, the better your chances.

 Sony Direct uses a queueing system to block scalpers.
 You'll need a PlayStation Network account and the ability to solve the odd CAPTCHA test.
-Update: PlayStation Direct is taking registrations for PS5 stock now.
+Update: PlayStation Direct is taking registrations for PS5 stock.

 Amazon Australia has seen the most frequent restocks in Australia, so it's worth checking in often, and Sony has the ability to sign up for notifications.
-Unfortunately there aren't many other strategies that work down under, apart from frequently checking back with the retailers we've listed below or signing up to brick-and-mortar store waiting lists.
+Sadly there aren't many other strategies that work down under, apart from checking back with the retailers we've listed above, or signing up to brick-and-mortar store waiting lists.

 Finally, make sure you sign into your preferred retailer in advance and save your credit card details.
 That should speed up the checkout process.